Funmiladeadio/Data_Exploration_In_SQL/README.md

 FROM sales_cte2
 GROUP BY  product_name;

--- 12 how many and what product was gotten by each customer after they became a member WITH sales_cte2 AS (
+-- **12** how many and what product was gotten by each customer after they became a member?
+WITH sales_cte2 AS (
                 SELECT
                           s.customer_id,